-I was recently engaged in a conversation with someone about how funny it is that tourists and future expats to Belize think that it’s all a laid back, hammock rocking lifestyle, when in reality, many of us expats find that we’re even busier than we were back home, especially ones that work and volunteer.
+I was engaged in a conversation about how funny it is that tourists and future expats to Belize think that it’s all a laid back, hammock rocking lifestyle.
+In reality, many of us expats find that we’re even busier than we were back home, especially ones that work and volunteer.
 With all of the events, fundraisers, and parties that are always going on, most of us are often doing double duty on the hamster wheel between work, fun and helping our community.

 For most right now, it is a highly busy period between work, volunteering and special events.
 As we muddle through being pulled in several directions at once and experiencing another wave of social events it is important to maintain quiet time.
 Often easier said than done with the length of people’s to-do lists.

 I chose the title “Where Ever You Go There You Are” from a book by Jon Kabat-Zinn.
 It is a great example of making the choice to become an expat before you are ready to retire and any struggles that may come along with it.
 Work is work no matter where you live and when you live on an island in a country that often gets referred to as the “Wild West” you can bet there will be challenges in balancing work, play and true island style relaxation.

 Jon is a professor of medicine and a renowned researcher in the study of mindfulness-based stress reduction.
 When you live on an island it is important to have good stress relief techniques other than the bar as that is a place you may end up the most.
 Personally, music, TV, walks and dock workouts are all part of my relaxation toolkit.

 Although life can be busy, for me, moving to Ambergris Caye holds no regrets.
 The tropical weather makes it worth the work it takes to be here, especially considering that in Toronto yesterday, it was only 33°F (1°C) 😀